 Most sports can be pursued again following a period of recuperation.
 Sports involving a lot of physical contact, e.g. wrestling, judo or karate, are not recommended.

-To swim you can use your usual material and wear it underneath a swimsuit or high-waisted swimming trunks/ shorts.
-If desired a stoma pouch can be replaced with a stoma cap, but only if your stools are solid.
-It cannot be used with liquid stools.
+To swim you can use your usual material and wear it underneath a swimsuit or high-waisted swimming trunks/shorts.

 Travel